igorski/bitmappery/README.md

 # TODO / Roadmap

+* Implement iframe based rendering (as more compatible alternative to OffscreenCanvas) for effects
+* Implement action queue when drawing, only execute drawing on update() hook
 * Implement loaders on document load/save, image export and dropbox import
+* Maintain cache for transformations and filters, rendered at the display destination size (invalidate on window resize)
 * Drawing masks on a rotated layer that is panned (or mirrored) is broken
 * Dragging of masks on rotated/mirror content is kinda broken
 * Restoring of document with rotated layers (smaller than document size) restores at incorrect offset